-Wix are both like buying a condominium.
+Wix is like buying a condominium.
 You own everything inside your condo.
 You can do whatever you want inside.
-The condo association takes care of the water, electricity, security and structural issues.
+The condo association takes care of the water, electricity, security, and structural issues.
 They even have furnished unit options.
 However, you also have to abide by condo association rules.
 You are limited by their structure and you have to pay extra HOA fees.

 Bluehost is like buying a house.
 You can do anything you want.
 As long as you are paying the mortgage, it’s your land.
 There are no rules or limitations.
 But you have to take care of everything (or hire someone to take care of it).
 It’s also as cheap or as expensive as you want it to be.

 |Website Software||Bundled||Free options (like WordPress)|

 |Website Design||Bundled||Free options to custom options are available|

 |Website Features||Bundled + Wix Apps||Free options to custom options are available|

 |Support||Phone & Email||Phone, email, & chat|